Dedualizing complexes and MGM duality: Introduction

 \subsection{Acknowlegdement}

 The author is grateful to all the people who brought the MGM duality to his attention over the several recent years, including Sergey Arkhipov, Joseph Bernstein, and Amnon Yekutieli.
-This work was started when I~was visiting Ben Gurion University of the Negev in Be'er Sheva in the Summer of 2014 and continued when I~was supported by a fellowhip from the Lady Davis Foundation at the Technion in October 2014--March 2015.
+This work was started when I~was visiting Ben Gurion University of the Negev in Be'er Sheva in the Summer of 2014 and continued when I~was supported by a fellowship from the Lady Davis Foundation at the Technion in October 2014--March 2015.
+I~also wish to thank the anonymous referee for several helpful suggestions.

-\Section{Derived Category of Torsion Modules} Let $R$ be a commutative ring and $I\subset R$ be a finitely generated ideal.
-An $R$\+module $M$ is said to be \emph{$I$\+torsion} if for every element $x\in M$ there exists an integer $n\ge1$ such that $I^nx=0$ in~$M$.
+\Section{Derived Category of Torsion Modules} Let $R$ be a commutative ring and $I\subset R$ be an ideal.
+An $R$\+module $M$ is said to be \emph{$I$\+torsion} if for every pair of elements $s\in I$ and $x\in M$ there exists an integer $n\ge1$ such that $s^nx=0$ in~$M$.
 The full subcategory of $I$\+torsion submodules in $R\modl$ is denoted by $R\modl_{I\tors}$.
 Clearly, the subcategory $R\modl_{I\tors}$ is closed under the operations of passage to submodules, quotient modules, extensions, and infinite direct sums in $R\modl$.
 Therefore, $R\modl_{I\tors}$ is an abelian category with exact functors of infinite direct sum and its embedding $R\modl_{I\tors}\rarrow R\modl$ is an exact functor preserving the infinite direct sums.

 Following~\cite{PSY}, we denote by $\Gamma_I(M)$ the maximal $I$\+torsion submodule in an arbitrary $R$\+module~$M$.
 The functor $\Gamma_I\:R\modl\rarrow R\modl_{I\tors}$ is left exact; it is the right adjoint functor to the embedding functor $R\modl_{I\tors}\rarrow R\modl$.